Bachelor of Science in Engineering: Electrical Engineering Emphasis

 course work, including participating in the Design4Practice courses

 that give you hands-on experience through project learning.
-See the online interactive 2013-14 Four Year Progression Plan (download a PDF version of the 4 Year Progression Plan here) for details of what classes are required and one example of when they can be taken.
+Download a PDF Version of the 2015-16 Four Year Progression Plan for details of what classes are required and one example of when they can be taken.
+If your math placement is Precalculus, an alternate plan of study can be downloaded here.
 Another handy tool that can be used to plan your semester schedule is the EE emphasis prerequisite flow chart that you can download here.
 You can also get more information or search for degree programs, courses or policies in the academic catalogs.